ortegarod/ws_droneOS/README.md

    **Notes on Docker**:
-   - Our development containers (`drone_core`, `micro_agent`) are intentionally minimal on startup in `docker-compose.dev.yml` - they don't automatically run their main applications.
-This design gives you full control over what runs and when via `docker exec`, making it easier to test different configurations and debug issues.
-The `agent_system` container, however, defaults to running its main script.
+   - The development containers (`drone_core`, `micro_agent`) automatically start their main applications when launched.
+The `drone_core` container runs the drone SDK, and `micro_agent` starts the XRCE-DDS bridge to PX4.
+The `agent_system` container is configured for interactive mode and requires manual startup or the `docker compose run` command for interactive sessions.
    - All your development work (source code, builds, installations, and logs) is mounted from your host machine into the container.
 This means you can edit code in your preferred IDE and see changes immediately without rebuilding the container (though C++/Python builds like `colcon build` or Python script restarts are still needed).
    - **Viewing Container Logs**: To view the logs for a specific running container, you can use the `docker logs` command.
 For example, to see the logs for the `drone_core_node` container:
      ```bash